Fraud challengesBeta

 Testing

-Fraud challenge text messages are not sent to cardholders in test mode.
-To help you integrate with fraud challenges, Stripe provides helper APIs for simulating a fraud challenge flow, including sending and responding to a challenge.
+Stripe doesn’t send fraud challenge text messages to cardholders in test mode.
+To help you integrate with fraud challenges, we provide helper APIs for simulating a fraud challenge flow, including sending and responding to a challenge.

 Use helper APIs to create a test mode authorization.
 The risk level of the authorization you create is controllable: you can create a high-risk authorization by overriding the default risk assessment with a high fraud risk level.

-This authorization will be declined, with a reason
+This authorization would be declined, with a reason

 of suspected_